AORAKI FUNERAL SERVICES

 The Personal Touches

 It doesn’t take much to make a funeral a more personal event, one that eloquently speaks of the person who has just died.
-All it really takes is a little thought.
+All it takes is a little thought.
 We’d be happy to help you set the scene with personal touches for your loved one’s funeral.

 Some simple ways are: